DARMA-tasking/vt/docs/md/lb-manager.md

 To run a load balancer at runtime:

 - Pass `--vt_lb --vt_lb_name=<LB>` as a command line argument
-- Write a LB specification file `--vt_lb --vt_lb_file_name=<FILE>`
+- Write a LB config file `--vt_lb --vt_lb_file_name=<FILE>`
 - One can also pass `--vt_lb_self_migration` as a command line argument to allow load balancer to migrate objects to the same node

 Note that one should use either `--vt_lb_name` or `--vt_lb_file_name` option, not both.

-\section lb-specification-file LB Specification File
+\section lb-config-file LB Config File

-The LB specification file allows users to specify which load balancer along with which LB-specific configuration parameters are passed to the load balancer instance for any given phase.
+The LB config file allows users to specify which load balancer along with which LB-specific configuration parameters are passed to the load balancer instance for any given phase.
 The order of the LB phase specification lines in the file disambiguates lines---higher precedence for earlier lines.

-The format of the LB specification file is:
+The format of the LB config file is:

 \code
 [%] <$phase> <$lbname> [$LB-specific-arg-1] ... [$LB-specific-arg-N]